 group.

-In this project, we use t-Distributed Stochastic Neighbor Embedding (t-SNE) to visualize clusters in a lower-dimensional space, enhanced by first applying Principal Component Analysis (PCA) to reduce dimensionality.
+In this project, we utilize t-Distributed Stochastic Neighbor Embedding (t-SNE) to visualize clusters in a lower-dimensional space, which is enhanced by first applying Principal Component Analysis (PCA) to reduce dimensionality.
 This combination leverages PCA to preserve global structure and t-SNE to capture local relationships, providing a detailed visualization of similar data point groups.

 - Clusters: The t-SNE plot shows distinct clusters, indicating clear groupings within the data.